Nashville Hot Honey Chicken Slider Sandwiches

 • Cut the chicken thighs in half so that they are approximately equal in size and weight.

-• In a large bowl combine the brine ingredients.
+• In a large bowl, combine the buttermilk, hot sauce, smoked paprika, salt, and pepper.
 Add the chicken and put it in the refrigerator for at least two hours but preferably overnight.

 Frying Chicken